 How would you feel if you knew that the time you spend online chatting, instant messaging, and surfing could give someone access to your personal information?
 No big deal?
 How about this: after gathering enough information about you, it’s possible for the wrong kind of person to use your name, address, and date of birth to become a cyber version of YOU.

-Using the Internet not only makes it easier for thieves to steal your ID, it also makes it more difficult for law enforcement agencies to trace them when they do.
+Using the internet not only makes it easier for thieves to steal your ID, it also makes it more difficult for law enforcement agencies to trace them when they do.
 Online identity theft is difficult to track because it can take months for victims to realize that their identity has been stolen.
 By the time victims discover the crime and report it, the thief is long gone.

-As long as your computer is connected to the Internet, it’s not safe unless it has firewall or anti-virus software protection.
+As long as your computer is connected to the Internet, it’s not safe unless it has firewall or anti-virus protection.
 While there’s no single way to prevent this crime from occurring, here are steps you can take to decrease your risk:

 - Install antivirus and personal firewall protection that blocks intruders from unlawfully breaking into your PC or Mac.
-Good protection software typically have a firewall that allows computers to go into stealth mode, so hackers can’t detect you when you’re online.
+Good protection software typically has a firewall that allows computers to go into stealth mode, so hackers can’t detect you when you’re online.

 - Choose passwords that aren’t easy to guess.
-Users should create passwords that contain numbers as well as letters and avoid using common words or names that could easily be discovered by an identity thief.
+Users should create passwords that contain numbers as well as letters, and avoid using common words or names that could easily be discovered by an identity thief.

 - Don’t use the same password for different sites, and don’t store your passwords on your computer.

 - Never give away any personal information about yourself in chatrooms.
 Don’t include your telephone number or home address as part of your signature on emails.